 The Pavilions in the Grove at Cedar Lake Club are for the use of its membership and their guest.
 On a daily basis, it is used on a first come first serve basis, with exception of dates reserved for large parties.
 The rules for the Pavilions and picnic area are as follows:

 - A fee of $50.00 is required to book a pavilion for non member groups.
-Groups consisting of members only shall have no fee charged, but still must register with the Club Manager for use of a pavilion.
+Groups consisting of members only shall have no fee charged, but still must register with the General Manager for use of a pavilion.

 - The maximum size of any group shall be 50 people.
 This will insure enough picnic tables for all members wish to use the picnic grove area.